Ameya674/mlir_for_beginners/Ch2.md

 In order to emit MLIR we need to define our toy dialect.
 A dialect is basically a namespace in the repo with a list of operations inside it.
 In the dialect we need to define the operations into which the high level language will get converted into.

+### Disclaimer - No need to write code its already written.
+Just run the commands to observe the output.

 ## File Structure of Ch2 compiler

 ```mermaid